Bartvds/demo-travis-gh-pages/README.md

 > Use Grunt and Travis-CI to publish content to github-pages

-**Warning** Beta version: logic should be good, still doing some testing, polishing the text, spotting typos etc.

 **Note** If you have any questions or feedback then feel free to leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues).

 -	View the [source repos](https://github.com/Bartvds/demo-travis-gh-pages/).